datastax/nodejs-driver/README.md

 # DataStax Node.js Driver for Apache Cassandra

-A modern, [feature-rich](#features) and highly tunable Node.js client library for Apache Cassandra (1.2+) and DataStax Enterprise (3.1+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
+A modern, [feature-rich](#features) and highly tunable Node.js client library for Apache Cassandra (1.2+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3. _Use the [DSE Node.js driver][dse-driver] for better compatibility and support for DataStax Enterprise_.

 ## Installation